tableau/server-client-python/docs/docs/dev-guide.md

 ## Add new features

 1. Create an endpoint class for the new feature, following the structure of the other endpoints.
-Each endpoint usually has get, post, update, and delete operations that require making the url, creating the XML request if necesssary, sending the request, and creating the target item object based on the server response.
+Each endpoint usually has `get`, `post`, `update`, and `delete` operations that require making the url, creating the XML request if necesssary, sending the request, and creating the target item object based on the server response.

 1. Create an item class for the new feature, following the structure of the other item classes.
-Each item has properties that correspond to what attributes are sent to/received from the server (refer to docs amd Postman for attributes).
+Each item has properties that correspond to what attributes are sent to/received from the server (refer to docs and Postman for attributes).
    Some items also require constants for user input that are limited to specific strings.
 After making all the properties, make the parsing method that takes the server response and creates an instances of the target item.
 If the corresponding endpoint class has an update function, then parsing is broken into multiple parts (refer to another